polkadot-evm/frontier/docs/index.md

 features:
 - title: EVM contract
-  details: Frontier allows you to run EVM contracts natively in Substrate, tightly integrated with the rest of the Substrate ecosystem.
+  details: Tokfin allows you to run EVM contracts natively in Substrate, tightly integrated with the rest of the Substrate ecosystem.
 - title: Full compatibility
-  details: Frontier provides full compatibility.
+  details: Tokfin provides full compatibility.
 This means that tools and dapps from the Ethereum ecosystem can be used unmodified.
 - title: Substrate Module
-  details: Frontier can be easily integrated in your existing Substrate application as a runtime module.
+  details: Tokfin can be easily integrated in your existing Substrate application as a runtime module.
 - title: Optional PolkaVM support
-  details: Frontier provides an optional PolkaVM support.
+  details: Tokfin provides an optional PolkaVM support.
 The format is built on top of EIP-3541, enabling seamless integration.
 ---